arteam/jdit/README.md

 All data changes performed in tests are discarded (but the schema remains), so the database is in the clean state before every test.
 It affords to tests to be independent and don't impact to each other.
-* Supports executing of an arbitrary SQL script before every test (or set of tests) by specifying an annotation on a test method or test class.
+* Supports executing of an arbitrary SQL scripts before every test (or set of tests) by specifying an annotation on a test method or test class.